Staging and grading of bile duct cancer

 TNM staging

-• Tis – the tumour is only in the first layer of the bile duct.
+• T1 – the tumour is only in the bile duct.

-• T2 – the tumour has grown through the bile duct wall and into nearby fatty tissue or liver tissue.
+• T2 – a T2a tumour has grown through the bile duct wall and into nearby fatty tissue.
+A T2b tumour has grown through the bile duct wall and into the liver next to the bile duct.

-• T3 – the tumour has grown into large blood vessels leading to the portal vein or hepatic artery.
+• T3 – the tumour has grown into the main blood vessels leading to the portal vein or hepatic artery.

-• T4 – the tumour has grown into a blood vessel that is joined to one of the main blood vessels of the liver (the portal vein and the hepatic artery).
+• T4 – the tumour has grown into 1 of the main blood vessels of the liver (the portal vein or its branches and the hepatic artery).
+Or it has grown into a bile duct in the liver on 1 side and a main blood vessel on the opposite side.

 • N0 – the cancer has not spread to nearby lymph nodes.